STARS (37-28-11) at LIGHTNING (42-26-9)

 Who's hot: Ryan Garbutt has four goals in the past five games for the Stars. … Lightning forward Ondrej Palat was named NHL Rookie of the Month in March and now has nine goals and 23 points since Feb.
 6, a span of 21 games.

 Injury report: The Stars are without forwards Rich Peverley (heart) and Ray Whitney (lower body).
-Erik Cole (upper body) is a game-time decision after missing the past seven games. … The Lightning will be without defenseman Mike Kostka (concussion).
+Another forward, Erik Cole (upper body), is a game-time decision after missing the past seven games. … The Lightning will be without defenseman Mike Kostka (concussion).